 Potential Gains and ROI

-- Low-risk upgrades with high-value skins (higher win rate).
+- Low-risk upgrades with solid skins – safer odds, steady progress.

 Understanding the Risks Involved